"No problem can be solved by the same consciousness that created it. We need to see the world anew." — Albert Einstein

 Virtues of a Continuous Value Operating Model

-Value is the implementation and adoption of a capability that supports corporate objectives, in a way that fosters simplicity of process and technology, while minimizing disruptions and unnecessary costs.
+Value is the implementation and adoption of capabilities that support corporate objectives in a way that fosters simplicity of process and technology while minimizing disruptions and unnecessary costs.

-Leadership, from an operational perspective, helps identify value, and the best ways to deliver and maintain that value.
-A strong collaborative working relationship between business and IT, along with onboarding the right resources, and implementing the necessary experience to be credible produces successful continuous value leaders.
+From an operational perspective, leadership helps identify value and the best ways to deliver and maintain that value.
+A strong collaborative working relationship between business and IT, along with onboarding the right resources and implementing the necessary experience to be credible produces successful continuous value leaders.
 For example, domain business experience lends credibility to the individual making operating decisions.

 Old methods for controlling change include implementing rigid rules, regulations, and approval approaches.
-These methods don’t work well and lead to a loss of agility, increased costs, and long delivery cycles.
+These methods lead to loss of agility, increased costs and long delivery cycles.
 Value-based operating models rely on the key premise that informed and engaged stakeholders foster a best practices culture and, to an extent, self-govern.
 When an operating group makes budget and time available for certain corporate culture-shaping activities, change and quality improve more than any other form of governance.

 These virtues come together in a simple operating model that spans lines of businesses and functional groups.
-Actionable strategy, driven by a team of business and IT leaders with decision-making and budgetary authority, is the cornerstone of a strong value-based operations model.
-Capability and value are mutually arrived through a joint effort between business and IT, in a way that results in simpler processes and maximizes the use of technology.
-This Center of Excellence is empowered to own and drive key activities that foster a S.M.A.R.T. and best practice culture, and these activities are funded by executive steering.
+Actionable strategy, driven by a team of business and IT leaders with decision making and budgetary authority, is the cornerstone of a strong value-based operations model.
+Capability and value are mutually arrived at through a joint effort between business and IT in a way that results in simpler processes and maximizes the use of technology.
+This CoE is empowered to own and drive key activities that foster a S.M.A.R.T., culture based on best practices, and these activities are funded by executive steering.
 Change is strategized, planned, and carefully managed to minimize disruptions and foster adoption.
 Operations are made efficient through the right tools and processes to enable smooth work intake, prioritization, and delivery.
-When these elements are in harmony, a Center of Excellence can successfully drive proactive continuous value into an organization.
+When these elements are in harmony, a CoE can successfully drive proactive continuous value into an organization.